Posted 01.19.2023 by Josh Krakauer

 Another fascinating philosophy on sharable content comes from the data science team at BuzzFeed (surprise, surprise).
 According to Publisher Dao Nguyen in her TED Talk, every piece of content has a ‘job’ to do for your audience.
 To influence sharing, focus on these jobs:

-What types of content generates brand awareness?
+What types of content create brand awareness?

 According to author Daryl Weber in his book Brand Seduction, a brand is a collection of unconscious associations in your consumer’s mind.
 Help your audience recognize those associations – all of the things that make you valuable, unique, and relevant in their lives.
 Brand awareness content may include content that…